 Vintage-Patch patches are easy to apply, and each pack includes a test sample for a trial run. *Additional sewing required for some items – please see notes at the bottom.

-3. Once you’ve placed the patch in a position you are happy with, match up with the other sleeve or leg carefully so patches are equally positioned.
-4. Mark position with pins (or chalk, sparingly!).
+Once you’ve placed the patch in a position you are happy with, match up with the other sleeve or leg carefully so patches are equally positioned.
+Mark position with pins or chalk.

 Place patch into position glue side down, and press over all areas of it from back and front for 20 to 60 seconds as described above to ensure the glue melts and the entire piece is well bonded.
 Lay the fused parts flat and allow to cool for about 20 minutes.